The consensus algorithm#

 The evidence for double signing at a given level can be collected by any accuser and included as an accusation operation in a block for a period of MAX_SLASHING_PERIOD.

-The actual slashing and denunciation rewarding happen at the end of the cycle in which the denunciation has been included.
+The actual slashing and denunciation rewarding happen at the end of the last cycle of the slashing period of the misbehavior.

 Recall that, for the shell to interact with the economic protocol, two notions are defined abstractly at the level of the shell and made concrete at the level of the consensus protocol.
 Namely, these two notions are the protocol-specific header and the fitness.
 As in Emmy*, the protocol-specific header contains the fields: